Health insurer Centene to buy smaller rival WellCare for $15.27 billion

 Reuters had reported on Tuesday that the companies were in advanced talks over a deal.

-Shares of WellCare rose 17.6 percent to $272, while those of Centene fell about 7 percent in premarket trading.
+Shares of WellCare jumped 23 percent and were currently trading 12.5 percent higher at $260.28, while those of Centene fell about 7 percent before the bell on Wednesday.

-Analysts said the acquisition would likely reduce Centene’s dependence on the Obamacare healthcare exchanges and allow it to better compete against large rivals UnitedHealth Group Inc and CVS Health Corp.
+The acquisition would likely reduce Centene’s dependence on the Obamacare healthcare exchanges at a time when the Trump administration has stepped up its assault on former President Barack Obama’s signature healthcare law.

-The Trump administration has stepped up its assault on former President Barack Obama’s signature healthcare law and earlier this week the Justice Department backed a federal judge’s ruling that it violated the U.S. Constitution because it required people to buy health insurance.
+Earlier this week, the Department of Justice (DOJ) backed a federal judge’s ruling that Obamacare violated the U.S. Constitution because it required people to buy health insurance.

+Centene relies on its Obamacare business for about 40 percent of its earnings, making it vulnerable to the DOJ decision, according to SVB Leerink analyst Ana Gupte.

+The deal for WellCare could also allow Centene to better compete against large rivals UnitedHealth Group Inc and CVS Health Corp in the aftermath of a wave of consolidation that swept across the U.S. healthcare sector.

+Late last year, pharmacy benefits manager CVS Health Corp closed its $69 billion acquisition of Aetna Inc, while health insurer Cigna Corp completed its $54 billion deal for Express Scripts Holding Co.

-The deal would allow Centene to grow its Medicaid business and save costs as well as expand into Medicare Advantage, which is currently a small segment for the company, Bernstein analyst Lance Wilkes said in a pre-deal note.
+Centene’s deal, expected to close in the first half of 2020, would allow it to grow its Medicaid business and save costs as well as expand into Medicare Advantage, which is currently a small segment for the company, Bernstein analyst Lance Wilkes said in a pre-deal note.

-The deal, including debt, was valued at $17.3 billion.
-The offer of $305.39 per share represents a premium of about 32 percent to WellCare’s closing price on Tuesday.
+The deal, including debt, was valued at $17.3 billion and the offer price of $305.39 per share represents a premium of about 32 percent to WellCare’s closing price on Tuesday.

 WellCare shareholders will get 3.38 shares of Centene common stock and $120 in cash for each WellCare share, taking their ownership to about 29 percent of the new company.